baturkacamak/youtube-comment-navigator-95/README.md

 - 🌐 **Multilingual Support**: Choose your preferred language from a wide range of options.
 - 🔄 **Randomize Order**: Randomize the order of comments for a fresh perspective.
 - 🧩 **Customizable Themes**: Switch between different themes to personalize your experience.
+- 📋 **Bookmark Comments**: Bookmark your favorite comments and view them later.
+- 🛠️ **Tooltips**: Get additional information and context with hover tooltips.
+- 🕒 **Accurate Time Display**: View the accurate time when comments were published, even for bookmarked comments.

 ## 🚀 Installation